-[0098] The present invention is related to the field of inducing immunological tolerance by specifically manipulating immune-related cells.
-Such immunological tolerance may be induced by providing biomimetic artificial particles that bypass native immunological cells.
+[0161] The present invention is also related to the field of inducing immunological tolerance by specifically manipulating immune-related cells.
+Such immunological tolerance may be induced by providing biomimetic artificial microparticles that bypass native immunological cells.
 For example, biomimetic artificial particle compositions are contemplated which comprise soluble factors that activate specific immune-related blood cells, including, but not limited to, macrophages and/or monocytes.
 Such factors may comprise chemoattractant factors.
-These biomimetic artificial particles may further present a specific biomimetic surface pattern that results in a targeted cell response such that the particles represent artificial presenting cells.
+These biomimetic artificial microparticles may further present a specific biomimetic surface pattern that results in a targeted cell response such that the particles represent artificial presenting cells.

-[0099] The present invention contemplates artificial particles such that a synthetic construct may be capable of presenting the same released/secreted and/or chemically-bound/ plasma membrane-bound compounds (i.e., for example, soluble proteins, antibodies, receptors, hormones etc.) as actual living cells, and is not limited to modulating the immune system (i.e., for example, modulation of bone healing, tissue inflammation and/or tumor regression).
-The present invention contemplates various embodiments wherein these artificial constructs replace biological cell-cell interactions within the processes of many biological functions including, but not limited to, wound healing, restoration from a diseased state, or enhancement in normal function of cellular processes.
+[0162] The present invention contemplates artificial microparticles such that a synthetic construct may be capable of presenting the same released/secreted and/or chemically-bound/plasma membrane-bound compounds (i.e., for example, soluble proteins, antibodies, receptors, hormones etc.) as actual living cells, and is not limited to modulating the immune system (i.e., for example, modulation of bone healing, tissue inflammation and/or tumor regression).
+The present invention contemplates various embodiments wherein these artificial microparticles replace biological cell-cell interactions within the processes of many biological functions including, but not limited to, wound healing, restoration from a diseased state, or enhancement in normal function of cellular processes.

-[0100] In one embodiment, the present invention contemplates an investigational platform capable of testing the in vivo roles and efficiencies of both soluble secreted and surface bound T{reg} cell factors.
-Such Treg cell factors may including but not limited to stimulatory factor, inducing factor, or chemoattractant factors.
-In one embodiment, the platform comprises an in vivo testing platform (i.e., for example, an in vivo testing platform (i.e., for example, a in vitro testing platform (i.e., for example, a primary cell culture).
-These models are capable of evaluating various combinations of membrane surface factors and/or soluble releasable factors that are attached to and/or encapsulated within, a biodegradable, microparticle construct that stimulates Tree cells and induces allograft tolerance.
-Although it is not necessary to understand the mechanism of an invention, it is believed that these biodegradable microparticle constructs may act as "artificial antigen presenting cells" that comprise a biomimetic immunological synapse and encapsulate and controllably release soluble factors that stimulate T{reg} cell stimulation, proliferation, and chemotaxis.
-Hoffmann et al., Blood 104, 895-903 (2004); Green et al., Proc Natl Acad Sci USA 100: 10878-10883 (2003); Curiel et al., Nat Med 10:942-949 (2004); and Belghith et al., Nat Med 9:1202-1208 (2003).
-Further, the constructs are capable of presenting surface-bound monoclonal antibodies (mAb) specific for T{ree} cell surface activation factors.
+[0163] In one embodiment, the present invention contemplates an investigational platform capable of testing the in vivo roles and efficiencies of both soluble secreted and surface bound T{reg} cell factors.
+Such Treg cell factors may include, but are not limited to, stimulatory factors, inducing factors and/or chemoattractant factors.
+In one embodiment, the investigational platform comprises an in vivo testing platform (i.e., for example, an in vivo mouse model).
+In one embodiment, the investigational platform comprises an in vitro testing platform (i.e., for example, a primary cell culture).
+These investigational platforms are capable of evaluating various combinations of membrane surface factors and/or soluble releasable factors that are attached to and/or encapsulated within, a biodegradable microparticle population that stimulates T{res} cells and induces allograft tolerance.

+[0164] Although it is not necessary to understand the mechanism of an invention, it is believed that these biodegradable microparticle populations may act as "artificial antigen presenting cells" that comprise a biomimetic immunological synapse that encapsulate and controllably release soluble factors for T{reg} cell stimulation, T{reg} cell proliferation, and T{reg} cell chemotaxis.
+Hoffmann et al., Blood 104, 895-

+903 (2004); Green et al., $Proc\ Natl\ Acad\ Sci\ USA\ 100:\ 10878-10883\ (2003);$ Curiel et al., $Nat\ Med\ 10:942-949\ (2004);$ and Belghith et al., $Nat\ Med\ 9:1202-1208\ (2003).$ Further, these microparticle populations are capable of presenting surface-bound monoclonal antibodies (mAb) specific for T{reg} cell surface activation factors.